pwnmeow/Nmap-XML-to-Markdown-Parser/README.md

 python script.py <path_to_your_nmap.xml>
 Replace <path_to_your_nmap.xml> with the path to your Nmap XML file.
 ```
+> It also works with -iL and list of hosts passed to nmap

 The script will print the markdown formatted output to the console.
 If you want to save this output to a markdown file, you can redirect the output like so: